dohn-solis/Project_100_Days_Of_GRC/README.md

 Course Structure:

-This course is a 100-day challenge in Governance, Risk, and Compliance (GRC), dedicated to the progressive development of advanced cybersecurity competencies.
+This course is a 100-day challenge in Governance, Risk, and Compliance (GRC), and it is focused on the progressive development of advanced cybersecurity competencies.
 It contains:

 •	Practical mini projects aimed at constructing a comprehensive GRC portfolio.